LEARNAcademy/syllabus/README.md

 ## Unit Eight: Cat Tinder!
 Combining React and Rails

-Here we explore our first decoupled, full-stack application.
-We build a React frontend and a Ruby on Rails backend leveraging all the concept we've covered so far.
+Here, we explore our first decoupled, full-stack application.
+We build a React frontend and a Ruby on Rails backend leveraging all the concepts we've covered so far.

 ### Project-based Learning